FlyingDR/date/README.md

 \Flying\Date\Date::fromFormat(string $format, string $datetime, \DateTimeZone|string|null $timezone = null): \DateTimeImmutable|bool
 ```

-Creates date object for given date string, formatted using given format using given timezone information.
+Create the date object for given date string, formatted using given format using given timezone information.
 Either given timezone, timezone defined through [`setTimezone()`](#settimezone) or PHP default timezone is used.
 It is allowed to pass valid timezone name as timezone value.

 In case if date adjustment is enabled - returned date will be adjusted by the defined time shifting interval.